Wei David Liu 刘卫

 Background & Activities:

-As an ordained pastor of St. Paul’s Church, Nanjing, W. David Liu is also active in pastoral ministries and lay leader training in grassroots churches throughout China.
+As an ordained pastor of St. Paul’s Church, Nanjing, JS, China, W. David Liu is also active in pastoral ministries and lay leader training in grassroots churches throughout China.
 He is also interested in Bible translation for ethnic groups, preservation of linguistic and cultural heritage through Bible translation of indigenous groups, and interfaith dialogue between Chinese religions and Christianity.